cloudspannerecosystem/autoscaler/README.md

     *   [The Poller component][autoscaler-poller]
     *   [The Scaler component][autoscaler-scaler]

-    These can be deployed to either [Cloud Functions][cloud-functions] or [Google Kubernetes Engine (GKE)][gke], and configured so that the Autoscaler runs according to a user-defined schedule.
+    These can be deployed to either [Cloud Run functions][cloud-functions] or [Google Kubernetes Engine (GKE)][gke], and configured so that the Autoscaler runs according to a user-defined schedule.
 In certain deployment topologies a third component, the [Forwarder][autoscaler-forwarder], is also